TechMaverickHub/100x-capstone-evalca-frontend/plan.md

-# EvalCA - AI-Powered CA Learning Platform
+# Lekha - AI-Powered CA Learning Platform
 ## Project Plan & Requirements

 ---

 ## 🎯 Project Overview

-**EvalCA** is an AI-powered, practice-first learning platform designed specifically for Chartered Accountancy (CA) students.
+**Lekha** is an AI-powered, practice-first learning platform designed specifically for Chartered Accountancy (CA) students.
 The platform enables students to practice questions in multiple modes (concept-wise, chapter-wise, exam-wise) in a real exam-like environment, with AI-powered evaluation and personalized learning paths.

 ---